 We have successfully prepared a family of ribo-configured protected sugar aldehydes and subjected them to the indium mediated acyloxyallylation.
 Within our investigation we found diastereodivergence depending on whether the starting materials (2-OH) did bear protecting groups or not.
-The effect of different protecting groups was examined and a protection via acetonides was found to be most suitable to shift the reaction outcome towards an anti/anti-configured product.
+The effect of different protecting groups was examined and a protection via acetonides was found to be most suitable to shift the reaction outcome towards an antilanti-configured product.
+In addition, we also applied the indium mediated acyloxyallylation to arabinose and arabinose derivatives to confirm that our findings are independent of the configuration of the starting material.
+The experiments showed that the trends can be transferred likewise to sugar aldehydes with ,threo'-configuration.